Religion in Saint Lucia

 Christianity is the majority faith in Saint Lucia, with the Roman Catholic Church having the largest following.
 Other Christian denominations like Seventh-Day Adventists and Pentecostals form significant minority.
 The country is named after the Saint Lucy of Syracuse (AD 283 – 304).
 It is also believed that the French sailors were shipwrecked on the island on 13 December, the feast day of St. Lucy, and therefore named the island in her honour.
 The same day is celebrated as National Day.

 Demographics

-The Roman Catholicism remains the dominant faith in St.Lucia, but its share of the population declined from 92.4% in 1960 to 50.6% in 2022.
+Roman Catholicism remains the dominant faith in St.Lucia, but its share of the population declined from 92.4% in 1960 to 50.6% in 2022.
 This change reflects the growing influence of various Protestant denominations, particularly the Seventh-day Adventist and Pentecostal churches, which saw steady increases during this period.
 The Pentecostal community, for instance, grew from virtually no recorded presence in 1960 to 9.0% in 2022, while Seventh-day Adventists rose from 1.8% to 10.8%.
 There has also been a notable rise in individuals reporting no religious affiliation, from less than 1% in 1980 to 14.1% in 2022, indicating a gradual trend toward secularism.

 Additionally, smaller religious groups such as Rastafarians, Hindus, Muslims, and Baháʼís have established a modest presence, contributing to the island’s increasing religious diversity.